ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 ### 0-5 SPECIAL PLAYS

-**100,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM\*\*
+**100,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM**

-[^
-]ach Special Plays Inducement purchased gives you one Special Plays card to use during the game ahead.
+Each Special Plays Inducement purchased gives you one Special Plays card to use during the game ahead.
 Cards are drawn from one or more of the Special Plays card decks during the Inducements step of the pre-game sequence:

 * Each Special Plays Inducement purchased allows you to draw cards from a single deck.
 * The deck from which cards are drawn is determined by rolling a D6 and consulting the table below.